tiramon/udacity_drlnd_project1/README.md

 # Project: Navigation
-This project is about training an agent to navigate in a large square world and gather yellow bannas, without the agent knowing anything about the environment or rules.
+This project is about training a deep reinforcment learning agent to navigate in a large square world and gather yellow bannas, without the agent knowing anything about the environment or rules.

 ## About the Environment